Danny’s DNA Discoveries – Albatrellaceae of the PNW

 Scutiger cf ellisii © Danny Miller

-This rare dark brown capped species is smooth to slightly felty, and may crack in age, but is not scaly like Scutiger.
+Xeroceps skamania - This dark brown capped species is smooth to slightly felty, and may crack in age, but is not scaly like Scutiger.
 The pores are yellowish even when young, they don't stain yellow.
 It was described from Skamania Washington, but the DNA has now been found in Oregon too, at least at Breitenbush.
 This species is probably most easily mistaken for Xanthoporus syringae, the yellow-brown capped and yellowish pored former Albatrellus that is actually in the Polyporales order.

 Xeroceps skamania © Janet Lindgren